Madrid hit by injuries to Nacho and Casemiro

 However, Solari will hope to have Isco back to full fitness after he underwent an operation to treat acute appendicitis in September.

-Madrid return to action when they travel to Eibar in LaLiga on November 24.
+Madrid returns to action when they travel to Eibar in LaLiga on 24 November.